Existential Arithmetic at Bread Level

 But the old confidence has cracked.

+This is why my arithmetic has become smaller.
 Not because I lack imagination.
 I have too much imagination.
 That is the problem.
-The anxious mind is a cinema hall with no exit sign.
-It can take one unpaid bill and produce a three-hour film about ruin, disgrace, illness, professional extinction, and dying beside a router that has stopped blinking.
-Give the mind ten minutes and it will convert a missing email reply into a Greek tragedy with broadband.
+The uneasy mind is a cinema hall with no exit sign.
+It can take one unpaid bill and produce a three-hour film about ruin, disgrace, professional extinction, and the router blinking its little indifferent blink through the night.

 So I cheat.